mossgreen/mossgreen.github.io/_posts/2015-03-28-a-simple-flowchart.md

 ---
 > A simple flowchart representing a process for dealing with a non-functioning lamp.

-I saw flowcharts are very commonly used in product prototype documents.
+**Flowcharts** are very commonly used in product prototype documents.
 They're very helpful for me to understand the process.
-This is a simple article that how I understand **Flowchart**.
+This is a simple article that how I understand Flowchart.

 ## Elements